May 9, 2022

 Disclosure: This page contains affiliate links.
 If you click through and purchase an item, we may earn a commission.
 See our terms of service for details.

 Like many people, you want to spend less time working and more time doing the things you love.
-Of the various ways to make money on the internet, an online store that uses drop shipping could fulfill your objective.
+Of the various ways to make money on the internet and passive income, an online store that uses drop shipping could fulfill your objectives.

 Online retail is growing fast and offers enormous potential into the trillions of dollars.
 Retailers sell from their websites, on marketplaces, or both.
 Online store software gives you everything you need to launch a website/store.
 For example, many retailers use Shopify and WooCommerce to run their stores.
 With a website of your own, you’re in full control.

 Marketplaces also utilize software to enable individuals to sell online, but you must follow the platform’s rules.
 For instance, millions of merchants sell goods on Amazon and eBay.
-Regarding guidelines, Amazon has many, including policies specifically for sellers who use dropshipping.
+Regarding guidelines, Amazon has many policies specifically for sellers who use dropshipping.
 Learn more about the pros and cons of marketplaces.

 Apps, plugins, browser extensions, and tools are available to improve stores and processes.
 They might be free or require payment.
 Shopify apps and WooCommerce plugins range in the thousands and span many categories, including marketing, order tracking, shipping, store design, and more.
 Browser extensions vary in functionality as well.
 For instance, Oberlo’s AliExpress product importer allows users to import products quickly.
 There are many ecommerce extensions available on the Chrome Web Store.